irfansofyana/k8s-litellm-poc/README.md

 ```

 Notes
-- Vault Agent injects `/vault/secrets/env.sh` which exports all secrets as environment variables
+- Vault Agent injects `/vault/secrets/app-credentials.sh` which exports all secrets as environment variables
 - ConfigMap provides `/etc/litellm/config.yaml` with model configuration
-- The container command sources `env.sh`, then runs:
+- The container command sources `app-credentials.sh`, then runs:
   - `litellm --config /etc/litellm/config.yaml --port 4000`
 - No Kubernetes Secrets are created when `vault.enabled=true`; all secrets rendered from Vault at runtime